thegworld/gtx-browser/docs/infra/new_builder.md

 CQ is responsible for launching try builders against CLs before they are submitted to verify that they don't cause any breakages.

-Chromium's CQ Starlark configuration is intermixed with the [builder definitions][23].
+GTx Browser's CQ Starlark configuration is intermixed with the [builder definitions][23].
-Chromium's generated CQ configuration is [here][26].
+GTx Browser's generated CQ configuration is [here][26].
 CQ's configuration schema is [here][27].

 ##### Opt-in try builders